lsy0882/RDFA-S6/README.md

     </details>

 ### Instructions for Running the Engine
+⭐NOTE
-⭐NOTE: This project provides monitoring with `TensorBoard` by default, and optionally with [`wandb`](https://www.wandb.com/).
+* This project provides monitoring with `TensorBoard` by default, and optionally with [`wandb`](https://www.wandb.com/).
 If the API key for wandb is not provided in the settings, `wandb` will not be used, and only `TensorBoard` will be available for monitoring.<br>

 #### Step 1: Set up configuration files
 Set up the configuration by referring to the comments in each configuration file.